-Aspect Impact Management and Mitigation Measure(s) Key Performance Indicator (KPI) Implementation Responsibility Resources Timeline contaminating soil or water resources. -Sewage and ablution wastewater should be treated as according to the portable toilet manufacturer instructions.
-Biodiversity Loss of Fauna and Flora Fauna: -Poaching of wildlife in the area is strictly prohibited. -Project workers should refrain from killing or snaring livestock that may be found on and around the site. -Access roads (even existing ones) should be utilized appropriately in a manner that disturbs minimal land areas as possible, to minimize faunal habitat destruction. -Any faunal breeding sites discovered on the site should not be disturbed. -Environmental awareness on the importance of faunal preservation should be provided to the workers and contractors.
+Aspect Imp pact Management and Mitigation Measure(s) Key Performance Indicator (KPI) Implementation Responsibility Resources Timeline contaminating soil or water resources. -Sewage and ablution wastewater should be treated as according to the portable toilet manufacturer instructions. , nd Flora Fauna: -Poaching of wildlife on the areas is strictly prohibited. -Project workers should refrain from killing or snaring livestock that may be found on and around the site. -Access roads (even existing ones) should be utilized appropriately in a manner that disturbs minimal land areas as possible, to minimize faunal habitat destruction. -Any faunal breeding sites discovered on the site should not be disturbed. -Environmental awareness on the importance of faunal preservation should be provided to the workers and contractors.
 No disturbance to unmarked areas.
 No complaints from locals regarding unauthorized vegetation removal or cutting down of trees.
 No complaints of wildlife hunting by the project personnel.
 No intentional disturbance and destruction of site vegetation and faunal species Visible preservation of onsite vegetation ECO Barricading tape (to indicate working areas) Complaint logbook Throughout the exploration phase